verrazzano/docs/content/en/docs/samples/sock-shop.md

 **NOTE:** The Sock Shop example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/sockshop`, where `<VERRAZZANO_HOME>` is the root of the Verrazzano project.

-All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/sockshop`.

 ## Deploy the Sock Shop application